tradeling/technical-assesment/web-app-automation/readme.md

    2. Change currency from 'USD' to 'AED'
    3. Save changes
    4. Check the selected currency displayed for the products' price

+- Scenario 4: [Check Product Details Page]
+    1. From Search DDL, chose "Electronics" and Search for "Apple"
+    2. Click on any product displayed
+    3. Verify In/Out of stock, price, rating, and shipping details
+    4. Click and verify add to cart feature

 ## Bonus Round (not required, but nice-to-have)